Religion in Antarctica: Eastern Orthodox Christian revival

 Religious activities were halted during the Soviet Antarctic Expedition.
 However, this changed with the fall of the Soviet Union and Communism within Central and Eastern Europe.

-The St. Ivan Rilski Chapel, a Bulgarian Orthodox chapel at St. Kliment Ohridski Base, South Shetland Islands was built in 2003 and is the first Eastern Orthodox edifice in Antarctica, and was the southernmost Eastern Orthodox building of worship in the world till 2011 when St Volodymyr (Vladimir the Great) Chapel at Ukrainian Vernadsky Research Base was erected.
+The St. Ivan Rilski Chapel, a Bulgarian Orthodox chapel at St. Kliment Ohridski Base, South Shetland Islands, was built in 2003 and is the first Eastern Orthodox edifice in Antarctica, and was the southernmost Eastern Orthodox building of worship in the world till 2011 when St Volodymyr (Vladimir the Great) Chapel at Ukrainian Vernadsky Research Base was erected.

 The Buromskiy Island cemetery belongs among the most important monuments in the region.
-A Russian Orthodox cross has been erected in the meanwhile to mark the site.
+A Russian Orthodox cross has been erected in the meantime to mark the site.
 The island holds a cemetery for about 60 citizens of the Soviet Union, Czechoslovakia, the German Democratic Republic and Switzerland who died in the performance of their duties while serving as members of Soviet and Russian Antarctic expeditions.
 It has been designated a Historic Site or Monument (HSM 9) following a proposal by Russia to the Antarctic Treaty Consultative Meeting.

-In 2002 Patriarch Alexy II of Moscow asked for a "Temple for Antarctica" (Храм Антарктиде) and initiated the Trinity Church, Antarctica, a Russian Orthodox church at Bellingshausen Station, South Shetland Islands.
+In 2002, Patriarch Alexy II of Moscow asked for a "Temple for Antarctica" (Храм Антарктиде) and initiated the Trinity Church, Antarctica, a Russian Orthodox church at Bellingshausen Station, South Shetland Islands.
 The Church is being positioned as a widely visible landmark and is maintained by the Moscow Patriarch.
 It was first maintained by a single priest.
 In the meanwhile two priests maintain the services, which are being exchanged annually.
 They both contribute to the maintenance of the overall station.
-29 January 2007, saw the first church wedding on Antarctica, between a Chilean and Russian.
+29 January 2007 saw the first church wedding on Antarctica, between a Chilean and a Russian.
 The first baptism (for adults) also took place there.